- SAP has absorbed considerably negative pushback from customers since introducing indirect access.

-Comparing this pricing to AWS is missing on the topic transparency of published pricing, the invasiveness to the customer, ease of access to pricing information, and on SAP’s pricing history.
+Comparing this pricing to AWS is missing on the topic of transparency of published pricing, the invasiveness to the customer, ease of access to pricing information, and SAP’s pricing history.
 But if you are within SAP’s orbit or reality distortion zone, this apparently makes some type of sense.

-As for being a stepping stone.
-SAP can publish all of its pricing right now.
+As for being a stepping stone, SAP can publish all of its pricing right now.
 There need be no intermediate stones to step upon.

 All of this brings up the following question.

 When Does Secret Pricing = Transparency?

 ….when you are paid directly by SAP or consult in SAP and place SAP’s interests ahead of your client’s interests.

 Indirect Access to Coerce Purchases of Lagging Products

 A major aspect of indirect access is driving customers to products that SAP is on the hook to show gains to Wall Street.
 These are trumped-up poor value products that you can’t make any value argument for (S/4HANA is still incomplete, and HANA is worse than what it would replace).
 And forget the customers.
 Let’s focus on what is important.